mathieucaroff/metravision/README.md

 Detecting and counting light vehicles (motorbikes and alikes) on highways, using learning algorithmes.

-Currently, the project is based on it's little-brother, Traqumoto, made in 2017.
+Currently, the project is based on it's little-brother, Traqu'moto, made in 2017.
 It uses Torch and OpenCV and is available under the BSD-3-Clause license.